dnaeon/py-vpoller/README.md

 	$ vpoller-client -m datastore.poll -u ds:///vmfs/volumes/5190e2a7-d2b7c58e-b1e2-90b11c29079d/ -p summary.capacity -V vc01-test.example.org -e tcp://localhost:10123

 For more information about the property names you could use please refer to the [vSphere API documentation](https://www.vmware.com/support/developer/vc-sdk/).

+## Using the management interface of vPoller

+At any time you can request status information from your vPoller Proxy or Worker by sending a request to the management socket of your `Proxy` or `Worker`.

+This is how you could get status information from your vPoller Proxy:

+	$ vpoller-proxy -e tcp://localhost:9999 status

+And this is how you could get status information from your `vPoller Workers`:

+	$ vpoller-worker -e tcp://localhost:10000 status

+The management interface of `vPoller Proxy` and `Worker` also accepts commands for shutting down the components.

+This is how you could shutdown your `vPoller Proxy` by sending a shutdown message to your node:

+	$ vpoller-proxy -e tcp://localhost:9999 stop

+And this is how you could shutdown your `vPoller Worker` by sending a shutdown message to your nodes:

+	$ vpoller-worker -e tcp://localhost:10000 stop

+You can also perform these operations using the *init.d* scripts from the vPoller Github repository.

 ## Bugs